fabriziogiordano/policy/terms-of-service.md

 Governing Law and Other Miscellaneous Terms
 -------------------------------------------

-We're New Yorkers (most of us, anyway).
+We’re New Yorkers (most of us, anyway).
 As New Yorkers, these Terms of Service and your use of Vimeo.com is governed by New York law.
 Any lawsuits or other messiness would take place exclusively in New York, NY.

 These terms of service (and any related documents or policies mentioned in the terms of service) are the sole terms governing your relationship with Vimeo.
 If the terms are updated, the updated terms replace and previously posted terms.

 If you enter into any separate agreement with us, and any terms of that agreement conflicts any of these terms of service, the terms of the separate agreement will apply.

-Your rights, promises and obligations under these terms are your own - you can't assign or transfer them without our consent.
+Your rights, promises and obligations under these terms are your own - you can’t assign or transfer them without our consent.

 If you have questions or need clarification, [contact us here](/help).